 First, you can use the State Department’s expediting process.
-For an additional $60 plus the cost of overnight delivery, they’ll get your passport back to you in about three weeks.
+For an additional $60 plus the cost of overnight delivery, they’ll get your passport back to you in 8-11 weeks.
 It’s a good idea to allow even more time than that in case something goes wrong.

 - Use a private passport expediting company.
 With an expediter, you get the same lightning-fast service that you’d get from a passport agency, but you don’t have to travel any further afield than your local post office.
 There’s no need to make an appointment or wait in line at an agency- you pay the expediting company to take care of all of those hassles for you.
 A good company will also go over your paperwork with you to make sure nothing gets overlooked.
 When you consider the costs of taking time off work and traveling to an agency office, using an expediter may come out cheaper and it’s certainly more convenient.

 The Department of State website has a list of all 26 regional passport agencies and their operating hours.
 There’s also a search form that will help you pull up the nearest passport acceptance location.